-- As a graphic designer I use the pseudonym indent, primarily because of its a near-perfect anagram qualities of my first name, Denton.
+- As a graphic designer I use the pseudonym indent, because of its a near-perfect anagram qualities of my first name, Denton.
 It also represents my design ideals of leaving something behind, memorable.
 A shift from the norm.

-The 'i' being the only letter absent explains its form in negative space, so to counterbalance this, I created the left indent as a positive shape as well as the tittle — which is also used throughout as a significant branding element.
+The 'i' being the only letter absent explains its form in negative space.
+To balance this, the left indent was created as a positive shape as well as the i dot — which later evolved into a significant brand element.

-The left indent shape represents an energy and dynamic movement found in my design process, whereas the custom type brings a more stable and ordered structure to the mix.My aim is to bring a handmade feel and personality to all my design work, so steering away from a conventional geometric-style lettering was favoured for a more humanist approach.
+The left indent shape represents an energetic, dynamic movement found in my design process, whereas the letters bring a solid, ordered structure to the mix.I want to bring a handmade feel and personality to all my design so the type got a healthy dose of humanist styling.

-- Beyond the custom font created for my brand I still needed a typeface that could be adaptable, friendly and unobtrusive; and was fortunate enough to find the type-family Cinta, by Tipo Pèpel: It has a humanistic skeleton, dressed up with a hand-made mechanical suit, which made it rush, audacious.
+- Beyond the custom font created for my brand I still needed a typeface that would be modular, friendly and unobtrusive; introducing the type-family Cinta, by Tipo Pèpel: It has a humanistic skeleton, dressed up with a hand-made mechanical suit, which made it rush, audacious.
 A dedicated tribute to the breakdown of mestizo music rhythm, bright, dreamy but completely real.

-- Incorporating both left and right brain thinking into my business card design made perfect sense so I divided the cards' dimensions into a 1:2 (logical) ratio and the layout made use of Phi to create a baseline and a sectioned heirarchy on the reverse side.The process involved a two colour litho, blind letterpress and finally duplexing to create the end product.
+- I divided the cards' physical dimensions in a 1:2 ratio and the layout made use of Phi (Golden Ratio) to create a baseline and a sectioned heirarchy on the reverse side.The process involved a two colour litho, blind letterpress and finally duplexing to create the end product.

 - Art direction and graphic design: Denton PretoriusPhotography: Baden Moir - http://www.badenmoir.com/Printing: CottonCloud Letterpress - http://www.cottoncloudletterpress.co.za/Type foundry: Tipo Pèpel - http://www.myfonts.com/fonts/tipo-pepel/cinta/